lokesh1210/SDCND/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ####1.
 Describe how you preprocessed the image data.
 What techniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
 Pre-processing refers to techniques such as converting to grayscale, normalization, etc. (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, and provide example images of the additional data.
 Then describe the characteristics of the augmented training set like number of images in the set, number of images for each class, etc.)

-As a first step, I decided to convert the images to grayscale because and updated the local histogram using the Open cv library...
+As a first step, I decided to convert the images to grayscale because and updated the local histogram using the Open cv library

 Here is an example of a traffic sign image before and after preprocessing.

 ![alt text][image2]

-As a last step, I normalized the image data because...
+As a last step, I normalized the image data because normalization helps to retain the data and weights within the activation nonlinearities, else the convolutions accumulate  to a huge number and squashed with little variation with change in weights which makes it hard to train.

 also along with the preprocessing data i have normalized the RGB data to give as input to the network and let the network decide on color space conversion.

+**Justification to choosing the RGB normalized Data** I have choosen to use the color data with out the local histogram as a study of  how the network performs with choosing its own color space. the traffic signs are identfied using the colors in real world by humans and wanted to see if network has better advantage with color information as well.
+Initially i decided to use HSV color space then changed to 1x1 convolution with out activations.

-To add more data to the the data set, I used the following techniques because ...
+To add more data to the the data set, I used the following techniques because these techiques reflects the variations that occurs in real world situations. the data set may not include data for all variations for each image.
-1. Translate
+1. Translate (shifts the data with in the image )
-2. Scale
+2. Scale (makes the network train for size invariant )
-3. Warp
+3. Warp (Prespective changes of camera)
-4. Brightness
+4. Brightness (Lighting changes)

 Here is an example of an original image and an augmented image:

 ![alt text][image3]

+**Justification for not using the augmented data** i wanted to see how the network performs on the existing data alone without augmenting with generated data. this also allows me to see how the network performs on new images with jittering data when not trained with that variations